 Get a copy: Available at bookstores nationwide.—Cindy Wong Dela Cruz

 What I liked: I loved the overall dynamic of the book—from the setting down to the characters themselves.
 Most of the story is set in San Pablo, Laguna with some casual drops of Los Banos, which are places I’m familiar with, so I was able to easily imagine the scenes playing in my mind.
 I also appreciated the fact that this book is sex-positive, because it’s not everyday I get to read a book from a local author that promotes such!

-What could have been done differently: I could do with more scenes featuring Alex and Gia’s kids because they make my heart melt!
+However: I could do with more scenes featuring Alex and Gia’s kids because they make my heart melt!

-In a nutshell: I enjoyed reading this adorable and sweet story that is guaranteed to melt hearts, especially if heart owner adored kids.
+tl;dr: I enjoyed reading this adorable and sweet story that is guaranteed to melt hearts, especially if heart owner adored kids.

 3. Another Word for Happy by Agay Llanera

 What I liked: It says right on the cover that it’s ‘a story about coming out,’ and it is, and in more ways than one.
 The main character, Caleb, comes out of his mother’s over-protectiveness, his artistic comfort zone and most importantly, the ‘closet’ he had built himself in, and I enjoyed how these, and other facets like friendship, relationships and passions, came into play regarding his eventual self-discovery.
 The writing is heartwarming and heartbreaking at the same time, complete with wisdom and inspiration.
 My favorite were the chapter titles because they captured each chapter perfectly and made it seem like every one was a short story!